 Any marketer worth their salt will tell you that marketing online is all about cost vs return.
-The results of any and all ventures should be carefully measured to determine its success or shortcomings.
+The results of any ventures should be carefully measured to determine their success or shortcomings.

 In the past, tracking user activity and conversions has been quite a technically difficult feat to accomplish with a high level of accuracy, but Google Tag Manager (GTM) has simplified the way this can be done.
 What’s more, the tool is free of charge!